DLiNa/dlina.github.io/_posts/2016-09-18-Mayakovsky-Klop.md

 ## Network-Driven Synopsis

-The protagonist in "Klop", "Pierre Skripkin" (who changed his name from "Prisypkin"), abandons his socialist ideals, because after all the fighting and suffering he wants to start benefitting from what has been achieved.
+The protagonist in "Klop", "Pierre Skripkin" (who changed his name from "Prisypkin"), abandons his socialist ideals, because after all the fighting and suffering he wants to start benefiting from what has been achieved.
 And because this is such an unusual play, we can actually base our synopsis on the network graph.
 The play consists of nine scenes:

 * In scene 1, we see Skripkin with his friend Bayan and his soon-to-be mother-in-law Rosalia (orange) strolling through a warehouse where merchants praise their products (dark-green cluster).
 * In scene 2, Skripkin discusses his lifestyle with the characters in the light-brown cluster.
 * Scene 3 shows Skripkin's wedding with his bourgeois bride Elsevira (orange cluster).
 However, fire breaks out and everybody dies, except for Skripkin who, …
 * … in scene 4, goes unnoticed by the firefighters and is preserved in the icy water in the cellar.
 The firefighters and their captain are depicted in the red cluster, which is detached from the other clusters.
 * In scene 5, the play reaches the future, jumping 50 years ahead in time, it is now the end of the 1970s.
 A global socialist state has been created (kind of an aseptic one) when it is decided that Skripkin's recovered body shall be defrosted.
-The call-in discussion among several participants is led by an operator and depicted in the light-blue cluster, which also happens to be detached from the other clusters. **So the transitional scenes between present and future are detached, character-wise, from the rest of the play, which is a nice structure-related finding: Skripkin is kind of tunneling through these scenes into the 1970s.**
+The call-in discussion among several participants is led by an operator and depicted in the light-blue cluster, which also happens to be detached from the other clusters. **So the transitional scenes between present and future are detached, character-wise, from the rest of the play, which is a nice structure-related finding: Skripkin is kind of tunnelling through these scenes into the 1970s.**
 * In scene 6 we meet Skripkin's ex-girlfriend Zoya Beryozkina, who already occurred in the first two scenes and who is the only other person next to Skripkin who makes it from the present to the future in this play.
 She shares scene 6 with the professor (purple), some doctors (dark-green) and the resurrected protagonist.
 * In scene 7, we see a journalist reporting about the "resurrected mammal" (purple cluster).
 It is said that Skripkin is dangerous since he has been spreading these ancient diseases among the people (like dancing, drinking beer and falling in love).
 In the same scene, the evenly dangerous bedbug, which was defrosted along with Skripkin, is hunted down.
 The eponymous insect, which clearly serves as a symbol in the play, is not featured in the network graph, since no speech act can be attributed to it. 😉
 * Scene 8 presents a disappointed Skripkin who doesn't like this aseptic future and declares that he would have preferred to stay frozen.
 The scene is mainly shared between him, Zoya and the professor.